prohogiy90/LGMVIP--DataScience/README.md

 Task 4:

-Image to Pencil Sketch with Python:
+Image to Pencil Sketch with Python

 Task 5: